testcontainers/workshop/step-7-test-the-api.md

 }
 ```

 Run it, and it will fail.

 Why?

 There is no Kafka!

-But running Kafka in Docker is challenging and not as simple as doing `new GenericContainer()`.
-But don't worry, this time there is `KafkaContainer` from Testcontainers.
+Running Kafka in Docker is easy with Testcontainers.
+There is a Testcontainers module providing integration with Kafka and the `KafkaContainer` abstraction for your code.

 Just add it the same way as you added Redis and set the `spring.kafka.bootstrap-servers` system property.